Thomas-Pal/kafka-digital-wallet/README.md

 npm run produce:nhs        # terminal C
 npm run consent:gatekeeper # terminal D performs stream-table join + publishes filtered view npm run dwp:portal         # terminal E shows filtered NHS view for DWP at http://localhost:4000
-# From the portal, send consent requests to the wallet, approve/reject in the wallet UI, then re-run `npm run produce:nhs` to s
+# From the portal, send consent requests to the wallet and approve/reject in the wallet UI.
-ee filtered output.
+# The gatekeeper caches raw prescriptions and replays them to the DWP filtered topic as soon as consent is approved.
 # (Optional UI) open http://localhost:8080 for Kafka UI
 ```